Editor’s Note: This post was originally published in April 2018 and has been updated in December 2019.

 There’s a lot of confusion among the developers about why native Android development is so complicated, confusing and less performant.
 This article clearly shows this confusion among proficient developers.
 Considering the number of users and the revenue that companies earn from Android apps, it’s too complex and hard to maintain.
 Flutter can be the solution to this problem as it can be used to also build apps for iOS and potentially for Fuchsia in the future.

 - Prediction on cross-platform development

 Cross-platform development is expected to reach its height in the coming years.
 Some experts have already predicted that Flutter will be the future of mobile app development.
+And Flutter is heavily focusing on cross-platform development, with huge improvements in Windows and web apps being a significant part of Flutter future scope.
 Whether to pay attention to Flutter or not is a personal choice, but it’s safe to say that Flutter has entered the cross-platform app development race very strongly and it’s here to stay for long term.

 We’ll make no predictions or guesses here, but it could be the alarming bell for native mobile app developers that something like Flutter might affect their role in the future.

 Love Flutter or hate Flutter, you cannot ignore it anymore.

 Want to learn some Flutter basics?
 Check out our Flutter From Scratch series!